New York Times considers legal action against OpenAI as copyright tensions swirl

 If an entity is found to have infringed on a copyright, federal law allows for the infringing articles to be destroyed at the end of the case.

-In other words, if a federal judge finds that OpenAI illegally copied The Times' articles, the court could order the company to destroy ChatGPT's dataset, forcing them to recreate it using only work that it is authorized to use.
+In other words, if a federal judge finds that OpenAI illegally copied The Times' articles to train its AI model, the court could order the company to destroy ChatGPT's dataset, forcing the company to recreate it using only work that it is authorized to use.

 Federal copyright law also carries stiff financial penalties, with violators facing fines up to $150,000 for each infringement "committed willfully."